TERREMEMBER/znbase/docs/content/latest/faq/general.md

 ### Open source

-- Fully functional distributed database available under [Apache 2.0 open source license](https://github.com/yugabyte/yugabyte-db/).
+- Fully functional distributed database available under [Apache 2.0 open source license](https://github.com/ZNbase/ZNbase-db/).

 ### Built-in enterprise features

-- Starting in [v1.3](https://blog.yugabyte.com/announcing-yugabyte-db-v1-3-with-enterprise-features-as-open-source/), YugabyteDB is the only open-source distributed SQL database to have built-in enterprise features such as Distributed Backups, Data Encryption, and Read Replicas.
+- Starting in [v1.3](https://blog.ZNbase.com/announcing-ZNbase-db-v1-3-with-enterprise-features-as-open-source/), ZNbaseDB is the only open-source distributed SQL database to have built-in enterprise features such as Distributed Backups, Data Encryption, and Read Replicas.
 New features such as [Change Data Capture (CDC)](../../architecture/cdc-architecture/) and [2 Data Center Deployments](../../architecture/2dc-deployments/) are also included in open source.

-## What client APIs are supported by YugabyteDB?
+## What client APIs are supported by ZNbaseDB?

-YugabyteDB supports two flavors of distributed SQL.
+ZNbaseDB supports two flavors of distributed SQL.

-### Yugabyte SQL (YSQL)
+### ZNbase SQL (YSQL)

 [YSQL](../../api/ysql/) is a fully-relational SQL API that is wire compatible with the SQL language in PostgreSQL.
 It is best fit for RDBMS workloads that need horizontal write scalability and global data distribution while also using relational modeling features such as JOINs, distributed transactions and referential integrity (such as foreign keys).
 Get started by [exploring YSQL features](../../quick-start/explore-ysql/).

-### Yugabyte Cloud QL (YCQL)
+### ZNbase Cloud QL (YCQL)

 [YCQL](../../api/ycql/) is a semi-relational SQL API that is best fit for internet-scale OLTP and HTAP applications needing massive data ingestion and blazing-fast queries.
 It supports distributed transactions, strongly consistent secondary indexes and a native JSON column type.
 YCQL has its roots in the Cassandra Query Language.
 Get started by [exploring YCQL features](../../api/ycql/quick-start/).

 {{< note title="Note" >}}

-The YugabyteDB APIs are isolated and independent from one another today.
+The ZNbaseDB APIs are isolated and independent from one another today.
 This means that the data inserted or managed by one API cannot be queried by the other API.
 Additionally, there is no common way to access the data across the APIs (external frameworks such as [Presto](../../develop/ecosystem-integrations/presto/) can help for simple cases).

 **The net impact is that you need to select an API first before undertaking detailed database schema/query design and implementation.**